 Assistant Professor of Internal Medicine and Pediatrics

 Dr. Manning grew up in the small town of Columbia, North Carolina and earned his undergraduate and medical degrees at the University of North Carolina at Chapel Hill.
 He decided to exchange the Appalachian Mountains for the Rockies in 2014, and joined the very first Med-Peds residency class at the University of Colorado.
 Aaron became hooked on the Colorado lifestyle during residency, and decided to stay in Denver after graduating.
-He now works as a hospitalist, becoming the first to spend half of his time at Children’s Hospital Colorado and half at University of Colorado Hospital.
+He now works as a Med-Peds Hospitalist, splitting his time between Children’s Hospital Colorado and UCHealth University of Colorado Hospital.

-In his free time, Aaron enjoys spending time with his wife, Hadley, and two children, Madeline and Jack.
+In his free time, Aaron enjoys spending time with his wife, Hadley, and three children, Madeline, Jack, and Savannah.
 Like most Coloradans, he enjoys hiking and camping in the summer and skiing as well as snowboarding in the winter.
 He’s also an avid basketball fan (with a few Denver recreational league championships he can brag about) and a Tar Heel sports diehard.
-Aaron looks forward to staying closely involved with the Med-Peds program as a part of the core faculty.